 - Newborn baby jaundice is also more common in babies whose mothers have diabetes.

 - When weaning, a diabetic mother should do so very gradually, and if she doesn't, she has a risk of it affecting her insulin levels.

-- Avoid herbs like fenugreek, which affect blood sugar levels.
+- Avoid herbs like fenugreek, which affects blood sugar levels.

 - If you have type 2 diabetes and are on oral medication, you should discuss with your doctor the healthiest medication that can be taken for you and your baby.

 - Do not drink alcohol, as it can decrease milk letdown and increase your risk of hypoglycemia if you take insulin.

 The Research on Breastfeeding and Diabetes Risk